danbz/aesthetic-programming/source/3-InfiniteLoops/Readme.md

        timer = currentMillis + speed; //the time for the next loop textSize(12);
        fill(fillColor);
        //nf:format numbers into strings and adds zeros in front [https://p5js.org/reference/#/p5/nf].
-3 digits in front and 0 digit after the decimal text(nf(currentMillis, 6), 3, 0);  //which is about the time string written as the asterisk, and it starts with 0 always sentences++;
+Three digits in front and zero digit after the decimal text(nf(currentMillis, 6), 3, 0);  //which is about the time string written as the asterisk, and it starts with zero always sentences++;
        if(sentences >= maxSentences){  //reach the maximum for each asterisk xCtr++;  //move to next array